LeadsPlus/real-estate-builder/readme.txt

 = How often do you update data? =

-In general real-time, but if you use 3rd party property management services, the updates will only be as recent as your provider allows.
+In general - real-time.
+But if you use 3rd party property management services, the updates will only be as recent as your provider allows.

 == Changelog ==

+= 0.3.12 =
+* Minor changes to WordPress function due to deprecation
+* Removed Roommates/Favorites/Leads sections in preparation for next version for plugin
+* Data type fixes for Placester themes
+* Admin panel fixes

 = 0.3.8 =
 * Minor changes to contact / settings due to api changes
-* fixed timeout errors
+* Fixed timeout errors
-* fixed image uploading
+* Fixed image uploading
-* fixed theme xml parsing errors
+* Fixed theme xml parsing errors

 = 0.3.7 =
 * Added support for India, South Africa, and United Kingdom